- Technology Law, computer software licensing and distribution

-Andrew is on the core legal team for drafting the CERN Open Hardware licence, and has work has included some of the world’s leading free and open-source software companies and projects, including Canonical (Ubuntu) and CentOS (where he negotiated the business transfer to Red Hat).
+Andrew drafted the widely-used Solderpad Open Hardware Licence and is on the core legal team for drafting the CERN Open Hardware licence.
+Clients have included some of the world’s leading free and open-source software companies and projects, including Canonical (Ubuntu) and CentOS (where he negotiated the business transfer to Red Hat).
+He was selected to lead the Open Hardware section of the European Commission’s Impact Study on Open Source Software and Hardware which was published in 2021.

-Andrew’s skillsets cover Open Source Licensing, Technology Law, Commercial Law and Intellectual Property.
-He qualified as a barrister and was called to the bar (Inner Temple) in 1991, and has now re-qualified as practises as a solicitor in England and Wales.
+Andrew’s skillsets cover free and open source software licensing, technology law, commercial law and intellectual property.
+He qualified as a barrister and was called to the bar (Inner Temple) in 1991, and subsequently re-qualified and now practises as a solicitor in England and Wales.
 He is also an Irish solicitor (non-practising).

-Andrew entered Churchill College at Cambridge University, on a scholarship to study Natural Sciences, and transitioned to the Law Tripos, so he has maintained a parallel interest in science and technology on the one hand and law on the other.
+Andrew entered Churchill College at Cambridge University, on a scholarship to study Natural Sciences, and transitioned to the Law Tripos, and has maintained a parallel interest in technology and Law ever since.
 Prior to studying for the Bar, he was a computer consultant (and accredited NeXT Developer), was involved in the original Statute Law Database Project and advised the Incorporated Council for Law Reporting on data storage on CD-ROM.
-After passing the bar finals, he was employed as a barrister by Winward Fearon & Co in London, a leading construction litigation firm, where he was one of the first lawyers to apply database technology to document indexing to large scale litigation.
-In 1993, after requalifying as a solicitor, he joined the long-established Midlands firm of Brethertons in their company-commercial department, and in 1996 he became the firm’s youngest ever partner.
-In 2000, after a brief stint at BP Collins in Buckinghamshire, he accepted Adrian’s invitation to join the newly-founded Moorcrofts.
+After passing the bar finals, he was employed as a barrister by Winward Fearon & Co in London, a leading construction litigation firm, where he was one of the first lawyers to apply database technology to document indexing to assist in the discovery process in large scale litigation.
+In 1993, after requalifying as a solicitor, he joined the long-established Midlands firm of Brethertons in their company-commercial department, and in 1996 he became that firm’s youngest ever partner.
+In 2000, after a brief stint at BP Collins in Buckinghamshire, he accepted Adrian Phillips’s invitation to join the newly-founded Moorcrofts, where he has been a partner since 2001.

 Publications of Note